spaniel01/spaniel01/README.md

 ## Data analysis projects

+### Gapminder dataset analysis (R)
+Data analysis report with R-Markown of the [Gapminder dataset](https://www.rdocumentation.org/packages/gapminder/versions/0.3.0), delivered as part of the R gapminder package, and which contains the variables country, continent, year, life expectancy, population, GDP per capita).

 ### Analysis of the Classicsmodels Database Data (MySQL, Excel)
 Extraction of data from a sample SQL database called classicmodels from the [mysqltutorial website](https://www.mysqltutorial.org/mysql-sample-database.aspx) and subsequent data analysis in Excel.

 ### Movie database project (Python, MySQL)
 Creation of SQL movie database fed with data extracted from JSON files obtained from the [IMDB website](https://www.imdb.com/) via API requests as well as subsequent data analysis.

-### Gapminder dataset analysis (R), UPCOMING
+### Sakila database data analysis (SQL, Python)
-Data analysis report with R-Markown of the [Gapminder dataset](https://www.rdocumentation.org/packages/gapminder/versions/0.3.0), delivered as part of the R gapminder package, and which contains the variables country, continent, year, life expectancy, population, GDP per capita).
+Upcoming!!!

 ## Programming projects